rwang13-uchicago/New-York-Times-Headlines/README.md

 # Franklin Wang - DIGS 30004 Final Project
-(Credit: The following READ ME file is generated with the help of ChatGPT.)
+(Credit: The following READ ME file is generated with some help from ChatGPT.)

 # 📰 NYT Headline Clustering (2017–2020)